-The ρ terms are the upper (ρ_U) and lower bounds (ρ_L) (lengths) for the truncation of the length selectivity function and are half a length increment (12.5cm) wider than the highest and lowest observed length categories for each fleet, respectively.
+The ρ terms are the upper (ρ_U) and lower bounds (ρ_L) (lengths) for the truncation of the length selectivity function.

 These parameterizations allow for unbounded estimation of the θ parameters.
-Each of these parameters has an extremely weak prior prescribed which allows the model to converge in extreme cases where there is little or no data to inform a parameter.
+Each of these parameters has an extremely weak prior prescribed which still allows the model to converge in extreme cases where there is little or no data to inform a parameter.
 For example, if data suggest there is asymptotic (near logistic) selectivity, l{max} tends to L{nl} and there are no data above this length class to estimate the descending limb parameter θ_D .